amandarice/CodeComments/README.md

 # CodeComments

-CodeComments is an Alexa skill that provides provides how to comment in a user-supplied programming language.
+CodeComments is an Alexa skill that provides an explanation of how to comment in a user-supplied programming language.

 Sample Interaction: